b13/bolt/README.md

 ## How to install this extension?

-You can set this up via composer (composer require cmsexperts/bolt) or via TER (extension name "bolt"), it runs best with TYPO3 v8.
+You can set this up via composer (composer require cmsexperts/bolt) or via TER (extension name "bolt"), it runs best with TYPO3 v8 or later.

 ## License